Illinois Property FAQS

 How are property and debt distributed between the parties in a divorce case?

-Generally, each spouse gets to keep his or her nonmarital property.
-The marital property and marital obligations (debt incurred during the marriage, except for dissipation purposes) is to be equitably distributed between the parties.
+Generally, each spouse gets to keep his or her seperate property.
+The marital property and marital obligations (debt incurred during the marriage, except for dissipation purposes) is to be distributed equitably between the parties.
 In deciding on a fair distribution, the court will not consider marital misconduct (fault).
 However, the court will look at these factors:

 - each spouse's contribution to the acquisition, preservation, or increase or decrease in value of the marital or non-marital property, including the contribution of a spouse as a homemaker or to the family unit